 Doing some good

 As York began to realize how large his business was getting, he came to a second realization that others could benefit from his success.
-“Instead of just selling hats, I decided to help those in need as well.”
-York said he has always been fascinated by homeless people, and fully admits at how weird that sounds on the surface.
-“I always want to know their story, like how they became homeless, what they do every day, where they sleep and just how they live.”
+“Instead of just selling hats, I decided to help those in need as well,” York said he has always been fascinated by homeless people and fully admits to how weird that sounds on the surface.
+“I always want to know their story, like how they became homeless, what they do every day, where they sleep, and just how they live.”
 York credits TOMS Shoes, a charity that donates a pair of shoes for every pair purchased, as his model.
 “I always thought that there are so many national organizations, like TOMS or Invisible Children, that send millions of dollars a year overseas.”
 York sees a better investment in simply sending those funds down the street to help people in the area.
 Just like TOMS Shoes, York donates one item for every item sold, be it hats, t-shirts and sweatshirts.
 “For warmer months,” said York, “I’ve decided that I’m going to donate socks and underwear instead of hats.”